Story by Isabella Reilly

 “I remember thinking, ‘Wow, this COVID thing is that serious?’”
 Lee said.
 “Before this, I thought it was something that would blow over.”

-Without school—without her friends, track practice, Thursday morning Fellowship of Christian Athletes meetings—Lee had little to turn to.
+Without school—without her friends, track practice, Fellowship of Christian Athletes meetings—Lee had little to turn to.
 Except her phone.
 But once she picked it up, she couldn’t seem to put it back down.

 “I developed these very obsessive-compulsive behaviors, and it was interfering with my relationships, with my perception of myself, and with my goals and aspirations,” Lee said.
 “If there’s one good thing that came out of the pandemic, it’s that it gave me the self-awareness that I needed to understand my phone and social media was taking over my life.”